shahanakattil/Sustainability-workshop/Instructions/Lab5: Reduce-Carbon-Emissions-for-Azure-Workloads.md

 ## Emission Impact Dashboard for Azure

+The Emissions Impact Dashboard promotes transparency of information and provides insights that empower you to make effective decisions to reach your sustainability goals.

 ## Install the app

 2. Select the following link https://appsource.microsoft.com/en-us/marketplace/apps?search=emissions%20impact%20dashboard&page=1 to get to the app: Emissions Impact Dashboard template app.